 So on a recent Saturday visit with co-tourist Dominic Kotarski, I was saddened to see a downtown core on hold, with vacant lands, empty storefronts and few people on the streets.
 Continue reading

 The resident has access to the same views and the poetic cycle of a climate that is on the soggy side*– 69 inches (175 cm.) of annual precipitation through the late 20th century, including the occasional dramatic snow event.
 There’s also the opportunity for regular visits to Agassiz, a larger hamlet about 10 minutes away in the District of Kent, since Harrison has no supermarket, drug store or bank.
 The BC Transit bus runs to Agassiz nine times per day.
+[13 times per day as of 2019.]
 Continue reading

 From downtown Vancouver, it’s an hour’s drive in mid-day traffic to the edge of the Metro regional district.
 It’s almost twice as far again to the edge of Fraseropolis, the larger region that overlaps and interacts with Metro Vancouver.